ealonsogzl/MuSA/README.md

 ### Usage

-This version only works on GNU/Linux (and therefore Mac) based platforms.
-I guess it should be possible to run MuSA on Windows with an appropriate setup but we haven't tested it yet.
+MuSA works on GNU/Linux (and therefore Mac) based platforms.
+MuSA has been tested also in Windows using the Windows Subsystem for Linux (WSL).
 MuSA relies on python3 with the usual scientific libraries (numpy, pandas, scipy...) and netCDF4 installed.
-You will also need to have a fortran compiler like gfortran in the path.
-The fortran compiler is hardcoded [here](https://github.com/ealonsogzl/MuSA/blob/master/FSM2/compil.sh#L11).
+You will also need to have gfortran in the path.
 The easiest way to do this is to generate a dedicated conda environment.
 You can use the [MuSAenv.yml](https://github.com/ealonsogzl/MuSA/blob/master/MuSAenv.yml) file of the repository to create the conda environment:

 ```
 conda env create --name MuSAenv --file=MuSAenv.yml